JADE-V-V/JADE/README.md

 For additional information contact: d.laghi@nier.it

 ## Requirements
-- Windows operative system (Linux or MacOS compatibility has not been tested);
+- Linux operative system (Windows or MacOS compatibility has not been tested);
-- Anaconda or Miniconda distribution (Python 3);
-- Microsoft Office suite (Excel and Word);
+- Python 3 installation;

 ## LICENSE
 JADE is an open-source software licensed under the [GNU GPLv3](./LICENSE) license.